Field-theoretical approach to open quantum systems and the Lindblad equation: Quasiparticle approximation

 For vanishing coupling for $\tilde K(\omega)_{pp',qq'}=0$ the resonance condition is given by

 yielding the roots $\omega=E_{pp'}$ or equivalently $\omega=E_{qq'}$ .
-Consequently, the quasi-particle approximation corresponds to replacing the frequency $\omega$ in diagonal kernel $\tilde K(\omega)_{pp',pp'}$ by the unperturbed value $\omega=E_{pp'}, E_{qq'}$.
-As a result, inserting in (\ref{Shift-Fourier}) and (\ref{Dissipative-Kernel-Fourier}) we obtain for the shift and dissipative kernel in the quasi particle approximation the constant shift
+Consequently, the quasiparticle approximation corresponds to replacing the frequency $\omega$ in diagonal kernel $\tilde K(\omega)_{pp',pp'}$ by the unperturbed value $\omega=E_{pp'}, E_{qq'}$.
+As a result, inserting in (\ref{Shift-Fourier}) and (\ref{Dissipative-Kernel-Fourier}) we obtain for the shift and dissipative kernel in the quasiparticle approximation the constant shift

 and the constant dissipative kernel